Beachvillas at Ko Olina

 No analysis available

-Multiple public remarks explicitly describe the lap pool as saltwater/salt (e.g., 'heated saltwater lap pool'), confirming that at least one pool at the property is a saltwater pool.
+Multiple public remarks explicitly describe the lap pool as saltwater (e.g., 'heated saltwater lap pool'), confirming that at least one pool at the property is a saltwater pool.

-All 20 current MLS listings list WASHER/DRYER in the inclusions and multiple public remarks explicitly reference in-unit laundry—examples include “new W/D,” “In-suite washer and dryer for ease and convenience,” and “an in-unit laundry provide ultimate convenience.”
-The mentions appear across different listings/agents and match the historical high-confidence MLS checkbox data, providing strong evidence that the building offers units with in‑unit washer/dryer.
+All 20 current MLS listings list washer/dryer in the inclusions and several public remarks explicitly state in-unit laundry—examples include “In-suite washer and dryer,” “new W/D,” and “in-unit laundry provide ultimate convenience.”
+The evidence is widespread and consistent across multiple listings/agents, so the building should be marked as offering in-unit laundry.

 No analysis available

 Searched for terms such as 'coin laundry', 'paid laundry', 'card-operated', 'quarters', or 'coin-op'.
-Remarks only reference in-suite washer/dryer and do not describe any paid community laundry facilities.
+Public remarks reference in-unit washers/dryers and storage lockers but no paid community laundry facilities.

-Searched public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', 'floor-by-floor laundry' or similar.
-All laundry references in the remarks point to in-unit washers/dryers; no evidence of community laundry on each floor was found.
+Searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+Listings mention in-unit washer/dryer but contain no statements indicating community laundry on every floor.

 No analysis available

-Searched for 'parking fee', 'monthly parking', 'parking rental' language.
-Because listings describe deeded/assigned stalls and do not state any monthly parking charge, no parking fee amount can be determined from remarks.
+Searched for 'parking fee', 'monthly parking', or 'parking rental'.
+Remarks consistently describe deeded/assigned parking and do not state any monthly parking charge, so parking fee is unknown/not applicable from remarks.

 No analysis available